CS-3398-264/GriffinArmyRepo/srs_template.md

 ![Main Menu](./images/main-menu.gif)

+* From the title screen, Griffin Chess shall also display a button to access a chess rules FAQ, which will either open a new in-game window or external website.

 * On the **Options** menu, Griffin Chess shall provide buttons that allow users to customize the games appearence, the type of opponent, and the difficulty (these features are described in detail in Section 4).

 * When the **New Game** button is clicked, a new game of game chess shall begin, with the options the user has selected.